ronzeidman/rebirthdbts/README.md

 - Support write streams (Does anyone uses it? will add it if its a popular demand)
 - Multiple connection pools (if someone has a good usecase I'll support it)

-# TESTS ERROR STATUS:
+# TASKS REMAINING BEFORE RELEASE:

 ## Priority - medium

 - Pretty print error backtraces
 - Removing or fixing all unwanted tests
+- Translate tests to TS
+- Add travis build step
+- Get forked into RebirthDB org
+- Publish in NPM
+- Go through all type definitions and fix according to config (maybe use https://github.com/rethinkdb/rethinkdb/blob/3edaeceb71c2caf1203025a752f61786364528ed/drivers/java/term_info.json)

+## Priority - low

 - New API tests (write hooks and bit ops)
-- Go through all type definitions and fix according to config

-## Priority - low

 - Supporting implicit var (`r.row`)
   - Use a lambda expression instead (row => row)